 3. Post a blog article on LinkedIn with an offer for a 15-minute consultation.

 I speak on behalf of HubSpot 50 times a year, and often when I mention "blogging" to my audience, people's eyes glaze over.
 They think of blogging as a structured and difficult way of writing a college essay — and writing is up there with public speaking on the list of things that people hate and fear.

 But blogging is really just a conversation, and a blog topic can be as simple as answering the standard questions about your product that you do every day, such as "The Beginner's Guide to [Common Business Challenge]" and "X Things You Need to Know About [Business Area]."

 Over the course of my work helping digital agencies fill their sales funnel, I frequently ask my clients the last time they pinged their current clients, thanked them for their business, and asked for help in generating more business.

 Everyone agrees that a referral collection strategy is effective, but for some reason, it's hard to implement one effectively.
 You can follow the seven steps below to get started:

 - Check with your account manager to make sure the customer is happy (and if they're not, set up a call anyway to see how you can make things better).

 - Ping the client with a phone and an email and ask for a 10-minute conversation.

-- Thank the client for her business, explain that you value your relationship and you are always interested in making it more valuable to your client.
+- Thank the client for the business, explain that you value your relationship and you're always interested in making it more valuable to your client.